 Using video conferencing is a huge timesaver.
 After all, you don’t have to journey to the meeting or print stuff off because you can share screens or share files online.
 You can also jump on or off a call if you need to, rather than sit in a meeting for an hour just because someone has made the journey.

 But although you are sitting in the comfort of your home, when engaging with clients, you are still technically in the workplace and having a meeting through a video conference still requires a certain level of business etiquette - and we give some top tips below.

 Wearing the right clothes

-A popular trick has been wearing casual clothing at home but quickly popping on a smart shirt or blouse just before a video meeting.
+A popular trick has been wearing casual clothing at home but quickly popping on a smart shirt or blouse just before a virtual interview.

 Choosing the right attire is important, since you do not want to come across as too casual, because it might imply that you are not taking the meeting seriously.

 Equally, you don’t want to put on a suit and tie, because it will look out of place if you are working from home.